embuxLinux/embuxlinux.github.io/source/install.md

 7. **Monitor Installation Progress:** Observe the progress bar in the Embux app as the installation unfolds.
 Once the installation is complete, a notification will appear.

-8. **Boot Target Device:** Once the installation is complete, power cycle the target device, remove the Raspberry Pi OS SD card (if you use a Pi), and insert the Embux device.
+8. **Boot Target Device:** Once the installation is complete, power cycle the target device, and insert the Embux device.
 The device should boot into the newly installed Embux system.
 :::

 :::{tab-item} Windows